cvat-ai/cvat/site/content/en/docs/integration/toloka.md

 In CVAT, all projects related to Toloka will be labeled as **Toloka**.

 ![Toloka Label on Project](/images/toloka06.png)

+The status indicator changes based on the state of the project and pool.

+For projects:

+- Green - active
+- Dark grey - archived

+For pools:

+- Green - open for annotating
+-  Light gray - closed
+-  Dark grey - archived

 ## Adding tasks and jobs to the Toloka project